Partial Capacity Benefit

 work in a self-employed capacity while getting Partial Capacity Benefit.
 You

-cannot get Partial Capacity Benefit and Family
+cannot get Partial Capacity Benefit and Working

 Partial Capacity Benefit is made up of a personal rate for you and may include increases for your qualified adult and qualified child(ren).
 The personal rate of payment is based on the assessment of your restriction on capacity for work, whether you were in receipt of Illness Benefit or Invalidity Pension and your current rate of payment.